 Berlin is a fabulous city rich in history and there is so much to see and explore.
-So what better way to complete your stay than to choose Das Stue design hotel.
+So what better way to complete your stay than to choose SO/ Berlin Das Stue hotel.
 This hotel is located in former West Berlin on the south-western edge of Berlin’s largest park, the sprawling Tiergarten.
 This means that guests can enjoy this larges park, it is truly beautiful around autumn, as well as the historic Berlin Zoo which is literally right next door.
 Also close is the pretty Landwehr Canal, this canal goes through the city from West to East.
 A 15 minute walk brings you to Charlottenburg, the former city centre of West Berlin.
 Here you find the famous Ku’damm lined Lined with shops, hotels, restaurants and many fashion designer stores.

 Das Stue’s classically curved main building was constructed in 1938 by German architect Johann Emil Schaudt, this is the same architect that designed the famous KaDeWe store, the largest department store in continental Europe.
 Das Stue housed in the past the Danish Embassy, with the name Stue meaning living room in Danish.
 The interiors are designed by Spanish interior designer Patricia Urquiola, and range from a mix of colourful sofas and animal sculptures in the lounge to the more neutral, distinguished tones of the Casual Restaurant, and a cosy outdoor dining terrace.
-Das Stue is a member of the exclusive Design Hotels.

 The hotel is at the edge of the park right at the end of a street that has residential buildings and embassies, it looks grand in stature from the outside.
 The moment I walked into the main entrance of the hotel, it feels like I entered an art gallery.
 The main hall has hundreds of lights at the ceiling creating a wave and below the wave I was greeted by a wooden crocodile head.
 Through this hall you enter the reception area and eventually the bar area which overlooks the zoo and the ostrich enclosure.
 On the wall there were various black and white photos from Givenchy.